hokageCV/hokageCV.github.io/src/content/blogs/2023/learning-vim-motions.md

 Stil, more practice is required to develop the muscle memory.
 And I might also change the extension to 'Vim' instead of 'amVim' so that I could add my own key bindings.

 Update: I did moved to 'Vim' extension.
 And because of all the custom settings, I am finding it much better.

+### More readings
+- http://www.viemu.com/a-why-vi-vim.html (a very interesting read.
+I am using vim motions since past 6 months, but still found some new ones here or the logic behind why a key is mapped with a particular motion)

 [vim-in-vscode]: https://www.barbarianmeetscoding.com/boost-your-coding-fu-with-vscode-and-vim/table-of-contents
 [vim-adventures]: https://vim-adventures.com